cocos/cocos-docs/en/editor/publish/publish-bytedance-mini-game.md

 > **Note**: if the product version does not support subpackage loading, the engine will load the subpackage as a normal asset bundle.

-Currently, the size of the ByteDance Mini Game subpackage has following restrictions:
+### Ordinary game packages

+In the scenario of not configuring sub-packaging, the total size of code packages allowed to be uploaded for each mini-game is capped at 20MB.

+### Packages after packetization

+For games with subpackaging configured, the default limit is:

-- The size of all subpackages of the entire mini game cannot exceed **16 M**
+- The size of the whole game package (the entire directory of the game package) should not exceed 20MB.
-- The size of a single subpackage/main package cannot exceed **4 M**
+- The size of a single main package should not exceed 4MB.
+- The size of a single sub-package should not exceed 20MB.

 For details, please refer to the [ByteDance Subpackage Loading Official Documentation [cn]](https://developer.open-douyin.com/docs/resource/zh-CN/mini-game/develop/framework/subpackages/introduction/)